 New!
 Improved!
 Yet again!
 That's right. troff is infinitely perfectible.
 In 1979, Brian Kernighan at Research set out to re-write troff.
-Rather than rewrite it completely and be incompatible with the tens or hundreds of thousands of documents in existence, he chose to "clean up" troff.
+Rather than rewrite it completely and be incompatible with the tens or hundreds of thousands of documents in existence, he chose to 'clean up'' troff.
 It turned out to be rather more akin to cleaning the Augean Stables than he had imagined, but resolve did not desert Kernighan.
-Finally he emerged with a tape for the Typesetter-Independent (later dubbed "Device-Independent", to avoid a sexually-charged acronym) troff [Kern1982a], along with revised tbl/eqn/refer and two new preprocessors, pic and Chris Van Wyk's ideal [Kern1981a].
-The new ditroff produced output that is readable ASCII containing a low-level description of the commands needed to drive a typesetter; this 'intermediate language' is fed to a particular postprocessor to generate the particular commands needed to drive a typesetter.
-Pic (as the name implies) does pictures.
+Finally he emerged with a tape for the Device Independent troff, along with revised tbl/eqn and two new preprocessors, pic and Chris Van Wyk's ideal. pic (as the name implies) does pictures.
 It is useful for drawing ''flow-chart''-like drawings, but there is much more to it than that.
 Ideal also draws pictures, but is somewhat more mathematical in usage than is pic.

-This set of products formed the basis of the commercialised "Documentor's Workbench" package from AT&T. And work continues, of course.
+This set of products forms the basis of the commercialised "Documentor's Workbench" package from AT&T. And work continues, of course.
 Kernighan has been working on cleaning up the appearance of eqn output.
 Recently, Kernighan and John Bentley have written grap, a graph plotting preprocessor for pic.
 The program was released with Release 2 of Documentor's WorkBench, released in early 1986.
-A report on grap is also available from Bell Laboratories as a CSTR [Bent1984a].
+A report on grap is also available from AT&T Bell Laboratories as a CSTR.